In the United States, repetitive motion injuries are one of the leading injuries named in workers’ compensation claims.

 Repetitive Motion Injuries

-In the United States repetitive motion injuries are one of the leading injuries named in workers compensation claims.
-Most are often associated with carpal tunnel syndrome, repetitive motion injuries can also include bursitis and tendinitis.
+In the United States, repetitive motion injuries are among the leading injuries in workers’ compensation claims.
+Most are often associated with carpal tunnel syndrome.
+However, repetitive motion injuries can also include bursitis and tendinitis.
 Bursitis is inflammation of the cushions protecting your joints.
-It develops over time, usually by placing direct pressure on the affected joint for long periods of time.
+It develops over time, usually by placing direct pressure on the affected joint for long periods.
 Workers such as gardeners who spend a lot of time on their knees are susceptible to developing bursitis in the knee joint.
 Tendinitis is an inflammation of the tendons that connect the muscle to bone.
-Since tendons are responsible for pulling the muscle that controls the bone, injury to them is most often caused by repeating the same action over and over.
-Office workers who spend long periods of time typing on a keyboard are susceptible to developing tendinitis in their wrists.
-In fact, for every 100,000 full time worker 1.1 will develop tendinitis.
+Since tendons are responsible for pulling the muscle that controls the bone, injury to them is most often caused by repeating the same action repeatedly.
+Office workers who spend long periods typing on a keyboard are susceptible to developing tendinitis in their wrists.
+In fact, for every 100,000 full-time workers, 1.1 will develop tendinitis.

-Tendinitis of the elbow is known as epicondilitis or more commonly, tennis elbow as it is seen primarily in tennis players.
-A Missouri bus driver went to his physician complaining of elbow pain and initially was diagnosed with epicondilitis.
-The condition was worsened by the development of bone spurs at the joint which required surgery to remove.
+Tendinitis of the elbow is known as epicondylitis or, more commonly, tennis elbow, as it is seen primarily in tennis players.
+For example, imagine a Missouri bus driver goes to their physician complaining of elbow pain and is initially diagnosed with epicondylitis.
+The development of bone spurs worsens the joint’s condition, which requires surgery to remove.
 Bone spurs occur in about 20% of tendinitis cases.
-The employers insurance denied the case so the Missouri workers compensation attorney brought in experts to show how using the stick shift caused the condition and that it is now a permanent disability.
-The defense decided to settle before trial.
+The employer’s insurance denies the claim.
+At this point, a Missouri workers’ compensation attorney could bring in experts to show how using the stick shift caused the condition.

 Seek Legal Advice